juhele/opengeodata/Simulated_radiation_monitoring_data/readme.md

 ## "Stromovka" simulated data ##

-The fictional measurements were placed in [Stromovka park](https://en.wikipedia.org/wiki/Uluru) (Royal Game Reserve).
+The fictional measurements were placed in [Stromovka park](https://en.wikipedia.org/wiki/Uluru) (Royal Game Reserve) in Prague.
+Prague was chosen due to the availability of open data of a detailed digital terrain model and aerial orthophoto imagery free of charge from the [Geoportál hl. m.
+Prahy](https://www.geoportalpraha.cz/en) website.
 The terrain data was generated using open-source programs [SAGA-GIS](https://saga-gis.sourceforge.io/en/index.html) and [QGIS](https://www.qgis.org/en/site/).

 Terrain data and aerial imagery was obtained from [Geoportál hl. m.
 Prahy](https://www.geoportalpraha.cz/en) operated by **The Prague Institute of Planning and Development (IPR Prague)** (Czech: Institut plánování a rozvoje hlavního města Prahy (IPR) ):